wlinna/Arkhados/README.md

 ## Dependencies ##

-In order to compile, you need stable release of jMonkeyEngine 3.
+In order to compile, you need stable release of jMonkeyEngine 3 and shaderblowlib.
 You also need to meet all dependencies of jMonkeyEngine 3.

 ## ToDos and contribution ideas ##